-MOTION: Commissioner Catenaro SECOND: Commissioner Gildea
+Commissioner Rheinhardt MOTION: Commissioner Gildea SECOND:

-Mr. Sacco explained that in accordance with the by-laws, the Fund elects a Chairman, Secretary, Executive Committee, and Alternates.
+Mr. Sacco began by informing the Board that Commissioner Shives and Commissioner Landolfi were retiring and thanked them for their years of service.
+He then explained that in accordance with the by-laws, the Fund elects a Chairman, Secretary, Executive Committee, and Alternates.